turingschool/curriculum/source/projects/mastermind.markdown

 ### Record Tracking & Top 10

-Use a file on the file system (CSV, plain, JSON, whatever) to track completed games.
+Use a file on the file system (like CSV, JSON, etc) to track completed games across runs of the program.
 When the user wins the game, output a message like this:

 {% irb %}
 Congratulations!
 You've guessed the sequence!
 What's your name?